Everyone

 Medical transition

 Not all trans people will transition medically, or through surgery.
 The immediate medical needs of an employee who intends to transition are most likely to be for counselling appointments or to see a medical specialist.
 Any leave should be treated by the employer the same as any other medically necessary appointments for any other employees.
 There may be special provisions in an employment agreement that clarify sickness or medical leave, or access to an Employee Assistance Programme or other counselling support.
-Employees may use their entitled where necessary.
+Employees may use their entitled Sick leave is paid time off work if the employee, their spouse, partner, dependent child or other person who depends on them is sick or injured.
+A minimum of 10 days sick leave is available each year.

 Sex: A person’s biological and physical make-up, defined usually as either ‘male’ or ‘female’ and including indeterminate sex.